 When To Visit: Any time but summer (too hot!)

 Max Stay: 14 days

 Saddle Mountain is a favorite Arizona RVing spot of just about everyone who has visited.
 With ONE big caveat.

 If you just CANNOT STAND flies, you may want to skip this place.
 There is a chicken farm not too far away that somehow has a million flies.
 They seem drawn to Saddle Mountain.

 Last time I was there I used fly strips in my RV.
 Fly strips!
 An RV first for me.
-(So did everyone else that was camped there among us.)
+(So did everyone else in my camp.)